Table of Contents

 Azalea in Use Today

-Today, a potted plant or bouquet of azaleas are given to express heartfelt emotions.
+Today, a potted plant or bouquet of azaleas is given to express heartfelt emotions.
 The flower is also used as decor for various events, including weddings.
 Aside from those uses, the azalea is also the national flower in Nepal.
 Additionally, São Paulo, in Brazil, uses this flower as one of their symbols.

 When to Give Azalea